 The duties of the Committee are further developed in the Regulations of the Board of Directors, as well as in the Regulations of the Remuneration Committee.

-The most relevant activities performed during the financial year by this Committee are described in the Activities Report of the Board of Directors and of the Committees thereof, available at www.iberdrola.com.
+The most relevant activities performed by this Committee during financial year 2019 are described in the Activities Report of the Board of Directors and of the Committees thereof 2019, available at www.iberdrola.com.

 SUSTAINABLE DEVELOPMENT COMMITTEE